 Our main tool is to apply correlated random walks in order to approximate diffusion processes.
-A correlated random walk is a generalized random walk in the sense that the increments are not identically and independently distributed, but they only satisfy some Markov type of conditions.
-The exact definition will be given in Section \ref{s.formal}.
-These processes naturally lie on a grid, and their Markov structure allows for a efficient computation of option prices.
+A correlated random walk is a generalized random\vadjust{\goodbreak} walk in the sense that the increments are not identically and independently distributed, but they only satisfy some Markov-type of conditions.
+The exact definition will be given in Section~\ref{s.formal}.
+These processes naturally lie on a grid, and their Markov structure allows for an efficient computation of option prices.

-The idea to use correlated random walks for approximating diffusion processes goes back to Gruber and Scwhweizer \cite{GS1} and to Kusuoka \cite{K}.
-In \cite{GS1}, the authors prove a convergence result for one dimensional diffusion process that satisfy stronger regularity conditions that appear in stochastic volatility models.
+The idea to use correlated random walks for approximating diffusion processes goes back to Gruber and Schweizer \cite{GS1} and to Kusuoka \cite{K}.
+In \cite{GS1}, the authors prove a convergence result for one-dimensional diffusion processes that satisfies stronger regularity conditions than those that appear in stochastic volatility models.
 In \cite{K}, Kusuoka uses (also in one dimension) an original technique to modify random walks in order to get a diffusion in the limit.
-Again the regularity conditions that he assumes are stronger that arising in stochastic volatility models.
+Again the regularity conditions that he assumes are stronger than those that are required in stochastic volatility models.

-Our approach is also similar to of Kusuoka and modify the correlated random walks on a multi-dimensional Binomial tree by adding a predictable process times $\sqrt{h}$ where $h$ is the size of the time step.
-We then use this freedom to choose the predicable process together with an appropriate choice of the conditional probabilities to construct a Markov process that weakly converge to the stochastic volatility model.
-This construction is explained in Section \ref{s.formal}.
-The weak convergence of our approximation is given in Section \ref{s.proof}.
-Then, the approximating martingale measures are constructed so that the modified tree under these measures asymptotically match the first two conditional moments.
-These fact allows for a straightforward convergence proof.
+Our approach is also similar to that of Kusuoka and modifies the correlated random walks on a multi-dimensional binomial tree by adding a predictable process times $\sqrt{h}$ where $h$ is the size of the time step.
+We then use this freedom to choose the predicable process together with an appropriate choice of the conditional probabilities to construct a Markov process that weakly converges to the stochastic volatility model.
+This construction is explained in Section~\ref{s.formal}.
+The weak convergence of our approximation is given in Section~\ref{s.proof}.
+Then the approximating martingale measures are constructed so that the modified tree under these measures asymptotically matches the first two conditional moments.
+This fact allows for a straightforward convergence proof.
 We also note that this approach was successively used by the last two authors \cite{DS} to prove convergence of a market with trading costs.